ITsPorky/ITsPorky_EnhancedGroundItems/README.md

 This addon uses the MCM addon created by [RavenAscendant](https://github.com/RAX-Anomaly), and allows a menu to be created for the player(yes that's you) to change settings/ configurations for the addon.
 This addon adds the ability to change the keybind to a key you wish to assign it too, there is also the ability to configure the "Toggle Mode" and "Toggle Modifier".

-The MCM Tab for this addon is "TAR - Toggle Auto Run"
+The MCM Tab for this addon is "SNI - Show Nearby Items"

 ### MCM Options